Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Introduction

 As the prospects of detection improve, it becomes important to address what can be learnt from such a detection.
-Under the assumption that a pulsar spins down just due to CGW, a recent study \cite{Sieniawska:2021adr} showed that one can only infer the ratio of a macroscopic parameter (e.g. moment of Inertia, ellipticity) and the distance to the star.
-Thereafter, another study \cite{Lu:2022oys}, explored inferring the properties of the star assuming the existence of an electromagnetic distance measurement, and, that the star spins down due to a dipolar magnetic field and CGW.
+Under the assumption that a pulsar spins down just due to CGW, a recent study \citep{Sieniawska:2021adr} showed that one can only infer the ratio of a macroscopic parameter (e.g. moment of Inertia, ellipticity) and the distance to the star.
+Thereafter, another study \citep{Lu:2022oys}, explored inferring the properties of the star assuming the existence of an electromagnetic distance measurement, and, that the star spins down due to a dipolar magnetic field and CGW.
 They also assumed that the detected signals are produced by mountains in the neutron star.
-This can be known with certainty, only in the case of targeted searches (when the rotation frequency of the star is known)\cite{doi:10.1142/9789811220944_0006}.
-The potential source could also be r-modes or other exotic possibilities \cite{Antonio:2018,Miller:2022} for candidates detected via directed or all-sky searches.
-It has also been shown by \cite{Ghosh:2023vja} that one can directly measure the distance to the neutron star for signals produced by r-modes when the rotation frequency of the star is known.
-Based on these works, we investigate the parameter inference of a detected CGW signal produced by r-modes.
+This can be known with certainty, only in the case of targeted searches (when the rotation frequency of the star is known)\citep{doi:10.1142/9789811220944_0006}.
+The potential source could also be r-modes or other exotic possibilities \citep{Antonio:2018,Miller:2022} for candidates detected via directed or all-sky searches.
+It has also been shown by \citep{Ghosh:2023vja} that one can directly measure the distance to the neutron star for signals produced by r-modes when the rotation frequency of the star is known, under the assumption that the star's spindown is due only to GW emission.
+Based on these works, we investigate the parameter inference of a detected CGW signal produced by r-modes or ALH modes.
 In particular, we explore two different inference frameworks, assuming that the star spins down due to a dipolar magnetic field and CGW.
-In the first framework, similar to \cite{Lu:2022oys}, we assume the existence of an electromagnetic distance measurement to the star post which we infer three neutron star properties: its moment of inertia ($I$), the component of magnetic dipole moment perpendicular to the rotation axis ($m_p$) and a parameter alpha ($\alpha$) which is related to the saturation amplitude (Check Section \ref{Preliminaries}).
+In the first framework, similar to \citep{Lu:2022oys}, we assume the existence of an electromagnetic distance measurement to the star following that, we infer three neutron star properties: its moment of inertia ($I_{zz}$), the component of magnetic dipole moment perpendicular to the rotation axis ($m_p$) and a parameter alpha ($\tilde{\alpha}$) which is related to the saturation amplitude see Section \ref{Preliminaries}).
 In the second framework, we explore the case of signals detected particularly via narrow-band searches, where the distance to the star can be directly measured from the CGW signal along with the other macroscopic properties mentioned before.